Ada-Developers-Academy/jump-start-live/lessons/day2/boolean_expressions.md

 | `>=` | greater than or equal to | `5.0 >= 5.0` | `true` |

 ### Logical operators
-* Logical operators allow you to combine multiple boolean expressions
+* Logical operators allow you to combine or modify boolean expressions

 | __Operator__ | __Description__ | __Example__ | __Result__ |
 | :--- | :--- | :--- | :--- |